SIMPLE-AstroDB/SIMPLE-web/CODE_OF_CONDUCT.md

 ## Enforcement

-IInstances of abusive, harassing, or otherwise unacceptable behavior may be reported to Kelle Cruz (@kelle) or David Rodriguez (@dr-rodriguez) for enforcement.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to Kelle Cruz (@kelle) or David Rodriguez (@dr-rodriguez) for enforcement.
 All complaints will be reviewed and investigated promptly and fairly.